JoshM435/ACTCW2/README.md

-# ACTCW2 - Machine Learning project involving a dataset.
+# ACT CW2 - Machine Learning project involving a dataset.
 All of these notebooks were made within Google Colab and function within its system, with the functionality of being able to create tutorial-style notebooks being my main reason for choosing Google colab when making this project.

 Python Dependencies;